-"The Snake vs. the Mongoose" rivalry began to gain momentum nationally, with help from a little bit of strategic marketing, inspired genius from the "Hot Wheels" brand of toy cars owned by Mattel.
+"The Snake vs. the Mongoose" rivalry began to gain momentum nationally, with help from a little bit of strategic marketing, and inspired genius from the "Hot Wheels" brand of toy cars owned by Mattel.
 Prudhomme and McEwen created a partnership called Wildlife Racing Inc., which proved to be a lucrative venture for both men.
 They would go into a town that they were scheduled to race in and sometimes stop by the top AM radio stations (yes, kids, AM radio).
-They would do quickie interviews to boost the excitement of fiercesome race day.
-McEwen was the usually the mouthpiece of the duo.
+They would do quickie interviews to boost the excitement of race day.
+McEwen was usually the mouthpiece of the duo.
 Tom would do all the bragging, saying things like.
 “SNAKE I’M TAKING YOU DOWN 3 OUT OF 3 SATURDAY NIGHT MAN, WHAD’YA GONNA DO ABOUT IT?”
 Prudhomme was a quiet guy.
 He would just modestly say, “Sure Tom, sure.”

 But it was the Hot Wheels deal with Mattel Toys that made McEwen and Prudhomme legends in the minds and hearts of many children and household names to the racing fans all over the country.